-This easy Cajun seasoning recipe is super easy to make and way better than store-bought.
-It’s perfectly balanced and isn’t too salty or spicy.
+This Cajun seasoning recipe is super easy to make and way better than store-bought.
+Not too spicy and not too salty, this Cajun seasoning blend is perfectly balanced and delicious on just about everything!

-Cajun Lasagna and Cajun Chicken Alfredo are examples of regular recipes with a cajun twist.
-Therefore, I felt it was necessary to share an easy homemade cajun seasoning recipe.
-If you have all of the required spices at home then it only makes sense to make it at home.
+Cajun Lasagna and Cajun Chicken Alfredo are examples of regular recipes with a Cajun twist.
+Since I love to create new recipes with Cajun flavors, I felt it was necessary to share an easy homemade Cajun seasoning recipe.
+You most likely already have everything you need to make Cajun seasoning in your pantry!

 Feel free to play around with this recipe and adjust it to your liking.
 Like it spicier?
 Add more cayenne pepper.
 Want to add a little sweetness?
-Add a tbsp of brown sugar.
+Add a tablespoon of brown sugar.

 Make sure you label the spice jar with the date and name of the spice.
 Spices can either make or break your recipe and you don’t want to use expired spices.